Botomy/Botomy/botomy-wiki/docs/getting-started/quickstart-tutorial.md

 ### Congratulations

-Your character is now able to move towards a coin.
+Your character is now able to move towards an item.
 Go forth and implement more functionality.
 Conquer more worlds!

 :::tip
-Is your character bobbing up and down and back and forth?
-Try modifying the code to detect if the character is in line with the coin already.
-This may require you to have a margin of error (i.e. sometimes it's better to say 11 ~= 10)

-Also in GDScript there are some handy functions
+In GDScript there are some handy functions

 | To compare floats, use the is_equal_approx() and is_zero_approx() functions instead.